ramdani221/PHONEBOOK-NATIVE/README.md

 This is a simple full stack React-Native application which provides a solid starting point for [ReactNative](https://reactnative.dev/), [sequelize](https://sequelize.org/), [ExpressJS](https://expressjs.com/) and [NodeJS](https://nodejs.org/en/) based applications.
 Client side code and the backend API is written using Express.

-Phonebook is an application made to store names and telephone number of friends, family, or other people we recognize.
+Phonebook Ntive is an mobile application made to store names and telephone number of friends, family, or other people we recognize.

 ## Before You Begin